Spectroscopy vs. Spectrometry in Chemistry

 Conclusion

-Spectroscopy and spectrometry are two powerful tools that can be used to study the interaction of electromagnetic radiation with matter.
-These techniques have a wide range of applications in chemistry and other fields.
+Spectroscopy and spectrometry are powerful analytical techniques used to study the interaction of electromagnetic radiation with matter.
+Their applications span a wide range of scientific disciplines, providing valuable qualitative and quantitative information about the composition and properties of various samples.